Esri/TRIRIGA-Indoors-FME-ETL/README.md

 **NAME_LONG** *both* map to the TRIRIGA field **Site.RecordInformation.triNameTX**.

-Note that fields mapped here take priority over those specified in the **CAD Layer Mapping Template**, *except* these so there is no need to map them here (they'll be ignored) as they are automatically mapped to the associated TRIRIGA record's Spec ID:
+Note that fields mapped in the **TRIRIGA to Indoors Field Mapping Template** workbook take priority over those specified in the **CAD Layer Mapping Template** workbook, *except* these so there is no need to map them there (they'll be ignored) as they are automatically mapped to the associated TRIRIGA record's Spec ID:

 -   SITE_ID
 -   FACILITY_ID